benjvi/seven-ways-to-install-cert-manager/4-auto-updating/README.md

 However, there is some residual risk to setting version ranges to be evaluated at install-time.
 In rare cases, even security patches can cause regressions.
 For this reason, many teams prefer to update versions of components in a test environment first, then "promote" the resolved (fixed) version through to staging and production environments.

-# Option B : Templated package versions
+# Option B : Templated package versions (more safe)

 ## How